 About a year ago I was handed the keys to this brand new apartment in the south parts of Miami.
-I remember the way I felt, rushing to pick them up on my lunch break, excited beyond measure for my new home.
+I remember the way I felt, rushing to pick them up on my lunch break, excited beyond measure for my new home, I had been recommended a mortgage broker by a friend, who had got immense help using them.
 You see, it was a pretty special endeavor, finding this place.
 I got to handpick the apartment I wanted and I was the first resident to live in these walls.
 Living in Miami is a dream for so many people, and I’m glad I got to experience that.
 Sites like Manhattan Miami can help you find an apartment like the one I got to live in, don’t give up on your dreams!

 I remember going on the “inspection tour” with the lady from the leasing office.
 She opened the door to my new home and my mouth was immediately stuck in the most amazing smile.
 It.
 Was.
 Perfect.
 Well… it obviously had some faults but they were easily fixable.
 For example, it didn’t have the best security ever but I could install a better lock and I had recently learned about Verisure Alarm Systems so I could look into getting my own alarm system.
 I could overlook the minor issues because overall, it was exactly what I was looking for.

 The brown cabinets, just like I always wanted.
 The large bathroom…just for me!
 Enough space to fit ALL of my stuff (and boy I had a LOT!).
 Lights that tracked along the ceiling and the most beautiful blinds to cover the windows.
 It was just like I always imagined.
 It really was my version of a “dream home.”